 With its distinctive odd-shaped look, this stereo Bluetooth speaker is not for everyone.
 My review though will tell whether it is for you.

 I describe what you get in the box and how to operate the ION.
 More importantly, I cover what you get for your money, like the quality of the build, the battery, and the sound and where it’s best suited to enjoy.
 But I haven’t held back on some of the downsides.

-Click in the table of contents below for any question you want immediate answers or keep scrolling to get the full review.
+Click in the table of contents below for any question you want immediate answers to or keep scrolling to read the full review.